RagnarB83/ash-documentation/docs/MLatom-interface.rst

 To use MLatom we need to choose to use either a method or a model (MLatom syntax).

 - A MLatom-method is a general pretrained ML model and is designed to be general and work outside the box (just like a DFT method).
 It is specified by the *method* keyword in the ASH interface (a string).
 Examples of methods are: 'AIQM1' and 'ANI-1x'.
-- A MLatom-model is a ML-model (can be kernel-based, neural-network based etc.) that needs to have a specified form and needs to be trained.
+- A MLatom-model is a ML-model that needs to have a specified form can be kernel-based, neural-network based etc.) and needs to be trained or parameters loaded.
 It is specified by the *ml_model keyword* in the ASH interface.

-MLatomTheory requires you to specify either a *method *or a *ml_model*.
+MLatomTheory requires you to specify either a *method* or a *ml_model* when defining the object.

 *Pretrained AIQM1 method example*